This post may contain affiliate links. Please read our disclosure policy.

 - 100 g eggs from 2 large eggs

-- 29 g coconut oil melted
+- 29 g coconut oil melted, or use neutral-tasting oil

 - 196 g canned coconut milk